HimanshuArekar/Dice-game/README.md

 # Dice-game
-simple dice game with HTML,CCS, and javascript
+simple dice game with HTML, CCS, and javascript